 6.5 A minimum of 0.5 lb (227 g) of training aid(s) shall be used for buried operational assessments.
-A minimum of 0.03 lb (15 g) of training aid(s) shall be used for all other assessments.
-Maximum weight of training aid(s) being tested shall be determined by the certifying official and based on mission requirements.
+A minimum of 0.0103 lb (515 g) of training aid(s) shall be used for all other assessments.
+Maximum weight of target odortraining aid(s) being tested shall be determined by the evaluatorcertifying official and based on mission requirements.

-6.5.1 Table 2 contains the training aids representing the complete spectrum of human decomposition.
+6.5.1 The following target odors Table 2 contains the training aids representing the complete spectrum of human decomposition.

-6.5.1.1 The required training aids listed in Table 2 shall be utilized for all certification testing.
+6.5.1.1 The required training aids listed in Table 2 shall be included in theutilized for all certification: testing.